Link to Facebook

 How do I Report Crypto Currency Taxes?

-If you have sold any amount of cryptos for more than $20 during 2021, then you are legally required to pay taxes on capital gains.
+If you have sold, traded or bartered any amount of cryptos for more than $20 during the year.
+Then you are legally required to pay taxes on capital gains, including the tax rate.
 This means if someone paid $100 for one bitcoin last year and sold it (or bought something) for $130, this person would be obligated by law to report the $30 gain on their income tax returns.
 Here is a breakdown of what you need: Tax Identification Number (TIN) and Schedules for Capital Gains and Losses.
+If you are in Australia check out crypto taxes in Australia.

 A Step-By-Step Guide to Filing Your Crypto Currency Taxes:

-To accurately report your crypto cost transactions, you’ll need to have records of all the buys, sells, and exchanges that occurred during the year.
-This includes the date of the transaction, the amount involved, and what type of crypto was used.
+To accurately report your crypto cost transactions, you’ll need to have records of all the buys, sells, and exchanges.
+That occurred during the year, including cryptocurrency transactions.
+This includes the date of the transaction, the amount involved.
+What type of crypto was used, and the original cost for acquiring your crypto.
 Then, you can use a software program or an online calculator to help you figure out your gains and losses for each transaction.

 You’ll then use this information to report your transactions on IRS Form 8949.
 This is where you list each transaction along with its date, type of crypto, amount, and gain or loss.
 You will also need to include this form with your tax return.

 Now that you have reported all your transactions, it’s time to file your taxes.
-You will need to submit IRS Form 8949 with your return, as well as Schedule D (if you had any capital gains or losses).
+You will need to submit IRS Form 8949 to track the Sales and Other Dispositions of Capital Assets with your return, as well as Schedule D (if you had any capital gains or losses).
 Be sure to check the instructions for these forms carefully, as they can be a little confusing.
+You may need our tax preparation services to get this completed correctly.

 Here Are Some More Helpful Tips on Filing Your Crypto Taxes: